vcvpaiva/clinical/README.md

 We have made this dataset available on Kaggle.
 Watch out for periodic updates.The dataset is also hosted on AI2's Semantic Scholar.
 And you can search the dataset using AI2's new COVID-19 explorer.
 The licenses for each dataset can be found in the all _ sources _ metadata csv file.

 20. Wikidata COVID-19 dashboard https://sites.google.com/view/covid19-dashboard/

+21. https://physionet.org/content/mednli/1.0.0/ MedNLI - A Natural Language Inference Dataset For The Clinical Domain, annotated by doctors, they say.